-A great homemade vegan flatbread recipe that doesn’t require a lot of kneading, tastes delicious and can be used as a wrap, naan or stuffed with your favourite sandwich fillings.
+This homemade vegan flatbread recipe doesn't require a lot of kneading.
+It's easy to make and tastes utterly delicious.
+Can be used as a wrap, naan or stuffed with your favourite sandwich fillings.

 How to make vegan flatbreads